s233243/s233243/README.md

 ## My personal repository👋

+Master's student in Biomedical Engineering with a keen interest in data processing, analysis, and interpretation.

 <!--
 **s233243/s233243** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.